* Agreement reached for $27.50 per American Depositary Share

 percent premium over the company's closing price on Aug.
 10, the

-last trading day before a takeover bid was announced.
+last trading day before the takeover bid was announced.

 Focus Media ADSs jumped as high as $26.17 on the news and